Trump accuses Democrats of 'trying to steal the election' with insistence on mail-in voting

 'This is going to be the greatest scam in history,' president says.
 'This will be the most fraudulent election in history.'

-In an exclusive interview with Fox News' Sean Hannity, President Trump argued Thursday that the Democratic Party is "trying to steal the election" through their fervent support for and facilitation of mass mail-in balloting.
+In an exclusive interview with Fox News' Sean Hannity, President Trump argued Thursday that Democrats are "trying to steal the election" through their fervent support for and facilitation of mass mail-in balloting.

-"They are talking about sending 51 million ballots out to anybody who, you know, nobody knows who is going to get them," the president said on "Hannity."
+"They are talking about sending 51 million ballots out to anybody who, you know, nobody knows who is going to get them," the president said on "Hannity".
 "It's a horrible thing.
 It's a fraudulent election.
 Everybody knows it, you don't even have to know politics to know it.

 "Fifty-one million ballots are going to be indiscriminitely sent out to people who didn't even ask for them, people who will say, 'Hey, I just got a ballot, that's great, let me vote,' and it's a terrible thing."